 We would ask families to administer non prescribed medicines in the morning prior to leaving for school, or as they arrive with their child at school.
 This will ensure the child has adequate medication for the duration of the school day.
 If a child requires more frequent non prescribed medications this will need to be discussed on an individual case basis with a member of SLT and/or the school nurse

-Green medicine forms need to be filled in by the parent/carer and handed into the office
+Green medicine forms need to be obtained from the school office, filled in by the parent/carer and handed into the office